What is the definition of trespassing?

 What does the University consider to be trespassing?

 The University follows state law with respect to trespassing.

 What are the consequences for trespassing?

-Trespassing is a simple misdemeanor punishable by a fine of $65 to $625 and up to 30 days in jail.
-If damage greater than $200 or injury to a person is caused by the trespass, it becomes a more serious crime punishable by up to a year in jail and a $1875 fine.
+Trespassing is a simple misdemeanor punishable by a fine of $200.
+If damage greater than $300 or injury to a person is caused by the trespass, it becomes a more serious crime punishable by up to a year in jail and a $1875 fine.

 What are the University of Iowa's consequences for trespassing?

 Trespassing is a violation of the code of conduct, and students can face sanctions including fines, non-academic probation, suspension and up to expulsion from the University.
 Students accused of violations will receive notice of the violation that includes instructions for how to contest the violation.